i386x/pubdocs/C/expr.md

   * 0 otherwise
 * the type of the result of `a R b` is `int`
 * arithmetic operands undergo the usual arithmetic conversions
+* both operands must have real type or be pointers
 * two pointers, `P1` and `P2`, may be compared
   * `*P1` and `*P2` must have same type
   * qualifiers are ignored